yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 *         2% spent in upper heuristics (9 candidates tried)
 ````

 However, there is a gap here which we might want to close.
 The solution has an objective -310 while the lower bound is at -313 (which is within the default tolerance for terminating).
 Tightening the tolerances allows us to proceed further, and this reveals that the solution found in the root node indeed was the global solution and the culprit for the gap was the lower bound.
-This is very common in practice.
-The hard part is often not finding good solutions, but proving their optimality.

 ````matlab
 options = sdpsettings('solver','bmibnb','bmibnb.relgaptol',1e-4);